businesspolicy/businesspolicy.github.io/_tutorials/external-analysis/pestle.md

 1.  **Identify Relevant Industries:**

     Briefly review your company's business description from its Form10-K. Define the industry boundary using the step-1 of the six-step process introduced in the Industry Analysis Reading.
-Remember that companies often operate in mutiple product and geographic markets and you may need to use multiple industries to fully define your company's business profile.
+Remember that companies often operate in mutiple product and geographic markets and you may need to use multiple industry definitions to fully address your company's business profile.

 2.  **Access Industry Reports:**

-    Utilize the library resources, such as [IBISWorld](http://pitt.idm.oclc.org/login?url=https://my-ibisworld-com.pitt.idm.oclc.org/) and [MarketScope Advisor](http://pitt.idm.oclc.org/login?url=https://advisor.marketscope.com), to access industry reports and analysis on your company's industries.
+    Utilize the library resources, such as [IBISWorld](http://pitt.idm.oclc.org/login?url=https://my-ibisworld-com.pitt.idm.oclc.org/) and [MarketScope Advisor](http://pitt.idm.oclc.org/login?url=https://advisor.marketscope.com), to access any relevant industry reports and analysis on your company's industries.
 These reports often provide valuable insights into the PESTLE factors affecting the industry.

     {: .note-title}
     >Other Industry Analysis Resources: